Grace Glenn: College

+2017–2018 season

+Glenn only competed balance beam during her second season.
+During the NCAA Championship Super Six, she was the lead-off gymnast, scored 9.9375, and helped the Bruins win the NCAA title with a record breaking 49.7500 balance beam rotation.

+2018–2019 season

+During the 2019 season, Glenn competed balance beam at all meets.
+At the Pac-12 Championship, she was co-champion on balance beam, sharing the title with fellow Bruin Katelyn Ohashi and helped the team win their 19th conference championship.
+During the NCAA tournament, she scored 9.9000 on balance beam.
+UCLA finished third behind first place Oklahoma and second place LSU.

-2019-2020 season
+2019–2020 season

 On January 12, at a meet against Boise State, Glenn began the balance beam rotation with a then career-high 9.975, securing her the meet title.
 On February 23, at a meet against Utah, Glenn scored the first ever 10.0 for a lead-off gymnast, also winning the meet title.
+The season was ultimately cut short by the COVID-19 pandemic.